Salamander: Reproduction and development

 Many salamanders do not use vocalisations, and in most species the sexes look alike, so they use olfactory and tactile cues to identify potential mates, and sexual selection occurs.
 Pheromones play an important part in the process and may be produced by the abdominal gland in males and by the cloacal glands and skin in both sexes.
 Males are sometimes to be seen investigating potential mates with their snouts.
 In Old World newts, Triturus spp., the males are sexually dimorphic and display in front of the females.
-Visual cues are also thought to be important in some Plethodont species.
+Visual cues are also thought to be important in some plethodont species.

 Except for terrestrial species in the three families Plethodontidae, Ambystomatidae, and Salamandridae, salamanders mate in water.
 The mating varies from courtship between a single male and female to explosive group breeding.
 In the clade Salamandroidea, which makes up about 90% of all species, fertilization is internal.
-As a general rule, salamanders with internal fertilization have indirect sperm transfer, but in species like the Sardinian brook salamander, the Corsican brook salamander, the Caucasian salamander and the Pyrenean brook salamander, the male transfer his sperm directly into the female cloaca.
+As a general rule, salamanders with internal fertilization have indirect sperm transfer, but in species like the Sardinian brook salamander, the Corsican brook salamander, the Caucasian salamander and the Pyrenean brook salamander, the male transfers his sperm directly into the female cloaca.
 For the species with indirect sperm transfer, the male deposits a spermatophore on the ground or in the water according to species, and the female picks this up with her vent.
 The spermatophore has a packet of sperm supported on a conical gelatinous base, and often an elaborate courtship behavior is involved in its deposition and collection.
 Once inside the cloaca, the spermatozoa move to the spermatheca, one or more chambers in the roof of the cloaca, where they are stored for sometimes lengthy periods until the eggs are laid.
 In the Asiatic salamanders, the giant salamanders and Sirenidae, which are the most primitive groups, the fertilization is external.
 In a reproductive process similar to that of typical frogs, the male releases sperm onto the egg mass.
 These salamanders also have males that exhibit parental care, which otherwise only occur in females with internal fertilization.

 Three different types of egg deposition occur.
 Ambystoma and Taricha spp. spawn large numbers of small eggs in quiet ponds where many large predators are unlikely.
 Most dusky salamanders (Desmognathus) and Pacific giant salamanders (Dicamptodon) lay smaller batches of medium-sized eggs in a concealed site in flowing water, and these are usually guarded by an adult, normally the female.
 Many of the tropical climbing salamanders (Bolitoglossa) and lungless salamanders (Plethodontinae) lay a small number of large eggs on land in a well-hidden spot, where they are also guarded by the mother.
 Some species such as the fire salamanders (Salamandra) are ovoviviparous, with the female retaining the eggs inside her body until they hatch, either into larvae to be deposited in a water body, or into fully formed juveniles.